Let’s take a minute to answer two simple questions: What is a continuous employee success strategy? And why are we talking about it now?

 Still wondering exactly what continuous employee success looks like?
 No worries.
 Here are 6 elements to incorporate into your employee success practices right now:

-We don’t advocate for Sync-Ups lightly, by the way — employees in workplaces with regular 1-on-1 conversations are 400% more likely to report that their performance reviews were useful, compared with those receiving annual reviews only.
+By the way, we don’t advocate for sync-ups lightly — employees in workplaces with regular 1-on-1 conversations are 400% more likely to report that their performance reviews were useful compared to those receiving annual reviews only.

 Here’s where the multidirectional aspect of continuous employee success comes in.
-It’s essential that an employee receives timely, specific feedback not only from their manager, but also from peers and from team members who report to them.
+It’s essential that an employee receives timely, specific feedback not only from their manager but also from peers and team members who report to them.

 Performance reviews aren’t going anywhere– they’re a key part of a continuous employee success plan.
 They just become more useful, insightful, and accurate because they’re performed in a more timely rhythm.